Frozen shoulder, known as adhesive capsulitis, results in the loss of passive and active motion of the shoulder socket (glenohumeral joint).

+A frozen shoulder will usually get better on its own, even without any treatment.
+However, this can take up to three years.
+You may benefit from treatment options such as medications, injections and physical therapy.
 A frozen shoulder has several stages from pain with motion, loss of motion and pain at night, and then significant stiffness with minimal night pain.
 Anti-inflammatory drugs (like aspirin or ibuprofen) and corticosteroid injections can help treat the inflammation and pain associated with the beginning phases of a frozen shoulder.
 Aggressive therapy and movements to regain full range of motion with the shoulder will help relieve the stiffness.
+Surgery can help, too.
+Your healthcare provider can create a plan that's right for you.